opensciencegrid/tools/README.md

 Usage:
-  list-rpm-versions [options] output-001 [packages...] list-rpm-versions [options] --summarize [run-]20161220-1618 packages...
+  list-rpm-versions [options] output-001 [packages...] list-rpm-versions [options] [--summarize] [run-]20161220-1618 packages... list-rpm-versions [options] VMU-RESULTS-URL packages...

 List version-release numbers for RPMs installed in an osg-test run output directory, as found in output-NNN/output/osg-test-*.log

-The output argument can also be a root.log from a koji/mock build, or the raw output of an 'rpm -qa' command.
+The output argument can also be a root.log from a koji/mock build, or the raw output of an 'rpm -qa' command, or an osg-profile.txt from osg-system-profiler.

 If any packages are specified, limit the results to just those packages.